Skip to main content

 Variable COLA (If you retired on or after August 1, 2006 or retired before August 1, 2006 and elected this COLA type)

-Variable COLA is based on the Plan’s funded status at year end December 31 of the previous year.
+Variable COLA is based on the TPP’s funded status at year end December 31 of the previous year and can only be granted when the Plan is fully funded (100% or more) or is at least 90% funded.

-While the Plan’s investment performance was positive at year end 2021, the Plan’s funded status remains less than 90%, at 82.5%.
-Therefore, retirees and beneficiaries eligible for a Variable Cost-of-Living Adjustment will not receive an increase in their pension in 2022.
+Due to the Plan being less than 90 per cent at December 31, 2023, retirees and beneficiaries eligible for a Variable COLA will not receive an increase in their pension in 2024.

 Document